SecondHandSushi/Project-1-Mental-Tech/README.md

 ### Which variables impact a technology employee's comfort/willingness to discuss mental health with employers?
 1. **Gender** does not have a correlation to comfort in discussing mental health with employers
 2. **Remote Work** does not have a correlation to comfort in discussing mental health with employers
-3. **Current and Previous Diagnosis** has a positive correlation to comfort in discussing mental health with employers.
+3. **Previous Mental Health Diagnosis** has a positive correlation to comfort in discussing mental health with employers.
 Employees with a previous or potential previous mental health diagnosis found it easier to talk with their employer about mental health.
 ### Do employees feel more comfortable talking about physical or mental health?
 1.
 ### What is the level of ease for taking a leave of absence for mental health in the tech industry?